-Bugs infecting over 500 oak trees in downtown Chattanooga
+UPDATE: Over 500 bug infested oak trees in downtown Chattanooga being treated

 The honeydew is the Lecanium Scale's waste and can get on sidewalks and vehicles.
 City officials say the trees are susceptible to the bugs because they are malnourished due to soil pH levels.